foundryvtt/dnd5e/wiki/Table-of-Contents.md

 #### Position

 The position is available for chapters, appendices, and special entries.
-For chapters and appendices this is a number to indicate the order in which each chapter and appendix should appear with each type (e.g. give "Chapter 1" a position of `1`, "Chapter 2" a position of `2`, and "Appendix A" a position of `1`).
+For chapters and appendices this is a number to indicate the order in which each chapter and appendix should appear within each type (e.g. give "Chapter 1" a position of `1`, "Chapter 2" a position of `2`, and "Appendix A" a position of `1`).

 For special entries this changes to a dropdown.
 The default position of special pages is at the end of the table of contents after all chapters and appendices, but it can be positioned grouped inside a specific chapter or appendix by selecting that entry in this dropdown.